What is Family Planning?

 - Abnormal pap test counseling and referral for abnormal pap tests

 Hoke County Health Department provides youth-friendly services called Teen-Time for teens between 11-19 years of age.
 Teen Time is held every first and third Monday of each month.
 Parental permission is not required to be seen in Family Planning and during Teen Time clinic to get a birth control method.
-However, you are encouraged to communicate with your parents/guardian about your desire for birth control.
+However, you are encouraged to communicate with your parents/guardians about your desire for birth control.

 You are not required to get a pelvic exam to get birth control.